Velvet-Capital/protocol-v2-public/README.md

 - Performance Fee: This fee is based upon the performance of a particular portfolio.

 **4. Handler** : This folder contains the handlers for various protocols that are supported in our v2 launch.
 They can be listed as follows:
-- [ApeSwap](https://apeswap.finance/): It provides lending as well as (pair) Liquidity options where the users can invest and get interest bearing tokens in return.
+- [ApeSwap](https://apeswap.finance/): It provides lending as well as (pair) Liquidity options where the users can invest and get interest bearing tokens in return(Available on Bsc and Arbitrum Chain).
 - [Beefy](https://beefy.com/): It provides lending as well as Liquidity options.
-After providing liquidity to a chosen protocol (e.g. PancakeSwap) the LP token can be deposited into Beefy and their protocol stakes the LP token which will in turn bring additional rewards (e.g. on PancakeSwap we get CAKE tokens).
+After providing liquidity to a chosen protocol (e.g. PancakeSwap) the LP token can be deposited into Beefy and their protocol stakes the LP token which will in turn bring additional rewards (e.g. on PancakeSwap we get CAKE tokens)(Available on Bsc and Arbitrum Chain).
-- [BiSwap](https://biswap.org/): It allows for Liquidity option where the user gets interest bearing LP token in return that brings additional rewards and also used to swap tokens to portfolio tokens.
+- [BiSwap](https://biswap.org/): It allows for Liquidity option where the user gets interest bearing LP token in return that brings additional rewards and also used to swap tokens to portfolio tokens(Available on Bsc Chain).
-- [PancakeSwap](https://pancakeswap.finance/): It allows for Liquidity option where the user gets interest bearing LP token in return that brings additional rewards and also used to swap tokens to portfolio tokens.
+- [PancakeSwap](https://pancakeswap.finance/): It allows for Liquidity option where the user gets interest bearing LP token in return that brings additional rewards and also used to swap tokens to portfolio tokens(Available on Bsc Chain).
-- [Venus](https://venus.io/): It is a lending-based platform bringing better yields for the users.
+- [Venus](https://venus.io/): It is a lending-based platform bringing better yields for the users(Available on Bsc Chain).
-- [Wombat](https://www.wombat.exchange/): It is a staking platform where after investing, the LP token gets staked in the protocol, thus bringing rewards for the investor.
+- [Wombat](https://www.wombat.exchange/): It is a staking platform where after investing, the LP token gets staked in the protocol, thus bringing rewards for the investor(Available on Bsc and Arbitrum Chain).
-- [AaveV3](https://app.aave.com/): It is a lending-based platform bringing better yields for the users.
+- [AaveV3](https://app.aave.com/): It is a lending-based platform bringing better yields for the users(Available on Arbitrum Chain).
-- [CompoundV3](https://app.compound.finance/): It is a lending-based platform bringing better yields for the users.
+- [CompoundV3](https://app.compound.finance/): It is a lending-based platform bringing better yields for the users(Available on Arbitrum Chain).
-- [SushiSwap](https://www.sushi.com/): It allows for Liquidity option where the user gets interest bearing LP token in return that brings additional rewards and also used to swap tokens to portfolio tokens.
+- [SushiSwap](https://www.sushi.com/): It allows for Liquidity option where the user gets interest bearing LP token in return that brings additional rewards and also used to swap tokens to portfolio tokens(Available on Arbitrum Chain).
-- [HOP](https://app.hop.exchange/):It allows for Liquidity option where the user gets interest bearing LP token in return that brings additional rewards
+- [HOP](https://app.hop.exchange/):It allows for Liquidity option where the user gets interest bearing LP token in return that brings additional rewards(Available on Arbitrum Chain).

 The directory also contains _BaseHandler.sol_ which is used to take care of base (non-derivative tokens).